mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 On the other hand, the user must always check the validity of the solution by inspecting *EvolChi* and *EvolAngle*, whose values will be set to zero once the true maximum entropy solution is found.

 .. table:: Table 1.
-Output workspaces for the case of real data (M histograms and N bins in the input workspace)
+Output workspaces for a real input workspace with M histograms and N bins

     +-------------------+------------------------------+----------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
     | Workspace         | Number of histograms         | Number of bins | Description                                                                                                                                                                                                                                                                                                        |